Kohijeyyy/Arnold-Janssen-Dela-Cruz/README.md

-Hi there , I'm Arnold Dela Cruz
+Hi there 👋, I'm Arnold Janssen L. Dela Cruz

-**About Me**
+🌱 About Me

-•  BSIT Student at Laguna State Polytechnic University
+🎓 BSIT student

-•  Currently learning Python, Java, PostgreSQL Flask, SQL, Flutter, and Dart
+💻 Currently learning Python and Java

-•  Goal: To become a skilled Web and Mobile Application Developer
+🛠️ Knowledgeable in PostgreSQL, Flask, and Dart

-•  Interested in Software Development, Cloud Computing, and UI/UX Design Skills
+🎨 Interested in UI/UX design and building user-friendly applications

-•  Languages: Python, Dart, SQL
+🔐 Exploring the world of Cybersecurity

-•  Frameworks/Tools: Flask, Flutter, Git, GitHub
+🚀 Goals

-•  Other: Database Management, Web Development Basics Current Projects
+-Improve my coding and problem-solving skills

-•  Learning Git and GitHub for version control
+-Build projects that combine good design with functionality

-•  Developing practice projects in Python and Flutter
+-Gain deeper knowledge in cybersecurity

-•  Creating small apps as portfolio projects
+-Contribute to open-source projects and grow as a developer

- Connect with Me
+📫 Connect with Me
-• Email: djanssen985@gmail.com
+Email - djanssen985@gmail.com